 This stroller gets around much better than many of the other strollers I have reviewed.
 I like the 3 wheel system.
 However, it would have been even nicer had this stroller been made with bigger wheels.

 This is not a performance stroller (for the running mom or dad) so I had to keep that in mind.
 But, I still wish this stroller had a hand held brake system so it would be safer for the parent who would like to walk down hills with it.
 It simply would not be safe to go down a hill without slowing completely down, since it has no hand brake.

 Being a running mom, and with this stroller being called a jogger stroller, I wanted to know how it stacked up with performance running strollers.
 Most runners said to not get this stroller for running.

 The front wheels lock up and are hard to turn.
 One runner called customer service and was told to not run with this stroller.
 Other runners said it collapsed on them when trying to run faster.

 From the look at how this is designed (small wheels and no hand brake) and hearing from running parents, do not get this stroller for running with your children.
 Get it for the other reasons though if it fits your budget and needs.

 If you are looking for an inexpensive stroller that will maneuver reasonably well, then this stroller is worth a consideration.
 It will push much easier than the tandem strollers, and it also gets around well on rough terrain.

-To read our full review on the top ten double strollers of 2018, check out our article here.
+To read our full review on the top ten double strollers, check out our article here.